Skip to main content

 Read more: The Ultimate Guide to Royal Caribbean's Unlimited Dining Package

 Most specialty dining has a single surcharge, ranging from around $13 for Johnny Rockets or $55 for dinner at Jamie’s Italian to $80+ for the Chef's Table.
-Most specialty dining restaurant cover charges fall between $50 to $65.
+Most specialty dining restaurants charge a cover of between $50 to $65.

 If you want to experience specialty restaurants and save some money, try going during lunch.
 Pricing can often be half the price of dinner while still providing the same menu.